 Canine Scent Work

-Based on the National Association of Canine Scent Work (NACSW), this class will teach you and your dog the basic skills that lead to your team's participation in the sport of Canine Scent Work.
+Based on American Kennel Club Scent Work, this class will teach you and your dog the basic skills that lead to your team's participation in the sport of Canine Scent Work.
 This session will emphasize search and identification skills without introducing test odors.
 Dogs will be on-leash, preferably about 10 feet in length.
 Dog must wear a harness or flat collar that will not impede the dog's breathing or stride.
 No prior training or skills are required.
 Handler must be able to keep dog under control at all times.
 If possible, dogs will be crated when not working.

 Intermediate Skills for

 Canine Scent Work

 This class will continue the skills training begun in the Foundation Skills class and lead towards successful Canine Scent Work certification.
 Dogs will begin to learn scent identification skills.
 Dog must wear a harness or flat collar that will not impede the dog's breathing or stride.
 If possible, dogs will be crated when not working.

 Successful completon of Foundation Skills for Canine Scent Work or instructor permission.